spatie/docs.spatie.be-old/resources/views/laravel-activitylog/v1/installation-and-setup.md

 return [

     /**
-     * When running the clean-command all recording activites older than
+     * When running the clean-command all recording activities older than
      * the number of days specified here will be deleted.
      */
     'delete_records_older_than_days' => 365,